nasa/cumulus-docs/docs/deployment.md

 If you already are working with an existing `<daac>-deploy` with appropriate configuration, skip to [Prepare AWS configuration](#pas)

-**Note**: to function correctly the deployment configuration root *must* be at the same root as the cumulus main project directory

 Go to the same directory level as the cumulus repo download

     $ cd ..